 Just the words "chemical peel" can send some people's hearts racing—memories of bad experiences, red faces, and tingling, burning skin can be traumatizing for pretty much everyone.
 But the juice is always worth the squeeze, and often chemical peels can result in some pretty stunning, gorgeous skin.
-But there are plenty of types of chemical peels, some more intensive than others, if you're worried about burning your entire face off the first time, salicylic acid is likely the best place to start.
+But there are plenty of types of chemical peels, some more intensive than others, so if you're worried about burning your entire face off the first time, salicylic acid is likely the best place to start.

-"Salicylic acid is a beta hydroxy acid that helps remove excess oil and dead cells from the surface of the skin.
-Because it is oil-soluble, it penetrates into the pores and is an effective acne treatment," says Joshua Zeichner, MD, a NYC-based dermatologist.
-Salicylic acid is stellar in peel form, due to its exfoliation and acne-fighting capabilities.
+"Salicylic acid is a beta hydroxy acid that helps remove excess oil and dead skin cells from the surface of the skin.
+Because it is oil-soluble, it penetrates the pores and is an effective acne treatment," says Joshua Zeichner, MD, an NYC-based dermatologist.
+Salicylic acid is stellar in peel form due to its exfoliation and acne-fighting capabilities.
 "The goal of a salicylic acid peel is to dry out pimples on the skin and help exfoliate.
 When high concentrations are applied to the skin in the form of a peel, you will experience some tingling or burning in the skin.
 As the skin heals over the next few days, you may experience some redness and peeling, so make sure to wear sunscreen if using salicylic acid because it can make you sensitive to developing a sunburn," he says.

 Keep scrolling to see the best salicylic acid peels on the market for glowing, smooth skin.

 When senior editor Hallie Gould ran out of her coveted Biologique Recherche P50 solution, she turned to this new potion from Glossier and found it to be a surprisingly comparable replacement for the cult-loved French product.
-It works to even out skin tone, smooth rough texture, and clear pores for an overall more radiant complexion.
+It works to even out skin tone, smooth rough texture, and clear pores for an overall radiant complexion.

 Former wellness editor Victoria Hoff is a big fan of this exfoliating "potion" from formerly ingestible-only beauty brand Moon Juice.
 Aside from glycolic, lactic, and salicylic acid, the hero ingredient here is reishi mushroom, which is used to protect the skin against stress-induced inflammation and helps give it the strength to be more resilient.